We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 For most people wanting to maintain a Japanese katana at home, the whetstone method is the most practical and effective, allowing careful control over the blade’s sharpness.

-This traditional method involves using a combination of different stones with varying grit levels for example: a coarse stone (400-1000 grit) for sharpening dull blades, a medium stone (1000-3000 grit) for refining the edge, and a fine stone (3000-8000 grit) for polishing and achieving a smooth, razor-sharp finish.
+This is the traditional method and involves using a combination of different stones with varying grit levels for example: a coarse stone (400-1000 grit) for sharpening dull blades, a medium stone (1000-3000 grit) for refining the edge, and a fine stone (3000-8000 grit) for polishing and achieving a smooth, razor-sharp finish.

 If you have a similar set for your knives, you can use those.
 However, for the best results, you can easily order a full katana sharpening kit.